 Welcome to our website which we hope you find interesting and informative.

 The Oaks Secondary School opened in 2005 in a new specially designed building.
 We are a large, local authority school, for young people with special educational needs.
 Our pupils attend from across South West Durham, with a significant number from further afield.
-We have achieved an ‘Outstanding’ grade from our last three Ofsted inspections.
+We have achieved an ‘Outstanding’ grade from our last four Ofsted inspections.
 You can read our latest report in the ‘school’ section.

 Today, The Oaks offers a diverse and enriched curriculum for over 340 pupils, supported by a wide range of accreditation opportunities.
 There are a number of different class models which ensure that individual pupils learning needs are met.
 This is supported by a strong ethos of inclusion and high expectations of learning and behaviour.
 Details of each subject and our exam and accreditation results can be found in the ‘curriculum’ section.